The Apprentice: Memoirs of a Chinese geisha wannabe in Japan

 “It was really pretty so I, too, wanted to wear a kimono.”

-She took a series of part-time jobs for years before finally taking advantage in September of a special one-year subsidized training program offered by Shimoda city.
+She took a series of part-time jobs for years before finally taking advantage in September of a special one-year subsidized training programme offered by Shimoda city.

 There are only seven geisha left in Shimoda, including Rinka, compared to nearly 300 in the 1950s.
 The ranks of geisha across all of Japan peaked at 80,000 in 1928, but now number roughly a thousand.